seodn/ai-prompts/unified_ai_blog_workflow.md

     - Sound helpful, confident, and honest, but not arrogant.
     - Avoid being too polished, salesy, or robotic.
     - Use simple, practical language and business-owner friendly terms.
-5. **Short Modular Paragraphs**: Every section must use short, distinct paragraphs.
+5. **Short Modular Paragraphs**: Every section must use short, distinct paragraphs. **Maximum paragraph length is strictly 250 characters.** Break longer thoughts into multiple shorter paragraphs.
 This is mandatory to allow AI models to cite and extract specific blocks of information accurately.
 6. **Company Promotion**: Brand-specific mentions and "our" language should be relegated to the **Phase 5 (Decision Layer)** at the end of the article, unless highly necessary for context earlier.

 ---